john-itcsolutions/cheirrs/README.md

  `exit`

-     After this, on host:
+     After this, on Host (or multipass vm):

 `cd path/to/cheirrs/elastos-smartweb-service`

 The .env.example file here needs to be filled-in with the correct database name, database server address and port as well as the correct addresses for the smart-web virtual machine. ie the blockchain addresses and ports to access the smart-web environment.
 It then will need to be copied to the worker machine as ".env" (but if you follow the instructions below, you will be copying .env.test and .env as edited to cheirrs/TO*/*service/.env and .env.test.

-     So, edit .env and .env.test to reflect your addresses.
+     So, edit (from cheirrs root) TO*/*service/.env and TO*/*service/.env.test to reflect your addresses.

 The blockchain server ip-addresses in the .env, and .env.test files need to match the address of the kubernetes-worker-0 machine, here, as appropriate.
 Also the database details will require alteration.